Connect your AI agent to Anchor.

 Usage & limits

-Each MCP tool call counts as one operation against your organization's monthly quota.
-Free organizations get 100,000 operations per month; paid plans raise the ceiling.
+Each MCP tool call counts against your organization's monthly usage quota.
+Free organizations start with a generous allowance; paid plans raise the ceiling.
 See pricing for the full breakdown.

-Large reads — such as read_file on long PDFs or query_table on wide tables — are billed as a single operation regardless of row count.
+Large reads — such as read_file on long PDFs or query_table on wide tables — count as a single unit regardless of size.
 Rate limits apply per-token to keep runaway agents from exhausting your quota.

 FAQ